Dental Web Design

 Design and Content Development

-Design and content develop together neither works without the other.
-Mobile-first approach, visual hierarchy guiding attention to CTAs, brand alignment, and clinically accurate procedure descriptions reviewed by Dr. Angela Leung, DDS.
+Design and content develop together; neither works without the other.
+In addition, a mobile-first approach, visual hierarchy guiding attention to CTAs, and brand alignment are prioritized.
+Moreover, clinically accurate procedure descriptions are reviewed by Dr. Angela Leung, DDS.

 Deliverables